 - Peanut butter (homemade works well too)

-- Some butter for toasting the bread
+- Some butter to toast the bread

 How to prepare

-- Toast the lightly from both the sides.
+- Toast them lightly on both sides.

 - Cut it into smaller pieces and feed your baby.